HimbeerserverDE/www.himbeerserver.de/himbeerserver/var/www/md/guide/wifi103.md

 remove any existing installations of the driver.

 # Loading
 The driver should now automatically be loaded.
-It appears that it's loaded at boot time automatically, but I haven't tested it yet.
+It seems to be loaded at boot time automatically, but I haven't tested it yet.
 If you can confirm or disprove this please let me know.